hijkzzz/pymarl2/README.md

+> If you want high sample efficiency, please use qmix_high_sample_efficiency.yaml, which uses 4 processes for training, slower but higher sample efficiency.

 # PyMARL2

 Open-source code for [Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning](https://arxiv.org/abs/2102.03479).

 This repository is fine-tuned for StarCraft Multi-agent Challenge (SMAC).
 For other multi-agent tasks, we also recommend an optimized implementation of QMIX: https://github.com/marlbenchmark/off-policy.